RushObservability/query-api/docs/exports.md

 volume if exports must survive pod filesystem pressure.
 Object access must stay behind query-api; do not serve this directory directly from a web server.

+Job metadata is process-local in this implementation.
+The Helm chart's default single query-api replica is safe.
+If query-api is scaled horizontally, keep a client on the job-owning pod with service/ingress affinity; a pod restart or failover invalidates that pod's outstanding jobs even when the object directory is persistent.

 ## Cancellation and observability

 Dropping a synchronous HTTP response drops its admission permit and ClickHouse